 There is enough theft of government assistance going on that benefits cheaters don’t need much help, but a new government report shows that some thieves aren’t cheating at all.
 Instead, they have fallen victim to our overgenerous government not doing its job.

 Does progressive tax reform mean an end to government waste, or does it mean more money to spend to make up for what our federal and state bureaucracies lose?
 Backers of a progressive tax fix for federal and state budgets focus on more revenue for the middle and lower classes.
-They don’t usually mention that the programs they insist we fund at a rising cost to taxpayers account for a staggering amount of government waste.

 If businesses wasted money like the government there would be no private sector.
 No company could afford to operate.
 The Federal Government doesn’t have to turn a profit.
 It can shut itself on and off as funding comes and goes.
 It doesn’t worry or care about its bottom line as long as Americans are paying taxes and if we don’t pay our taxes, we go to jail.